Boscaí / Boxes 1 & 2

 Thank you to all the wonderful children who’ve sent in their ideas.
 We haven’t stopped collecting yet and welcome suggestions, so keep them coming!

 ***Parents/teachers, we’d especially welcome school copy books from the days just prior to lockdown, or examples of work given online to children to complete after school closed.

-Send your suggestions titled ‘Memory Box 1’ to firstname.lastname@example.org or make your own Memory boxes to remember and talk about these times!
+Send your children’s suggestions titled ‘Memory Box 1’ to firstname.lastname@example.org or make your own Memory boxes to remember and talk about these times!

 Memory Box 2

 We thought it might be interesting to compare and contrast with the children’s box and see what adults were finding central to their lives during this time.
-Netflix is suggested often. ( Schitt’s Creek) T.V ( Line of Duty), packs of seeds, games and books feature frequently too as they do for the children’s, but Zoom, Zwift, hand sanitiser, masks, wine, tea, coffee, Quizzes, music, Free An Post postcards,Y0uTube, Twitter, Phones, gardening tools, Facebook, radio, Dry Robes, bikes and bike lanes, letter writing, poetry, art, creative writing, photography, and have all been proffered for inclusion.
-Updates from Dr Tony Holohan, and messages from An tUachtaráin Michael D Higgins have been suggested too.
+Netflix is suggested often. ( Schitt’s Creek) T.V ( Line of Duty), packs of seeds, games and books feature frequently too as they do for the children but Zoom, Zwift, hand sanitiser, masks, wine, tea, coffee, quizzes, music, Free An Post postcards,Y0uTube, Twitter, Phones, gardening tools, Facebook, radio, Dry Robes, bikes and bike lanes, letter writing, poetry, art, creative writing, photography, vaccines, have all been proffered for inclusion.
+Updates from Dr Tony Holohan, and messages from An tUachtaráin Michael D Higgins have been suggested multiple times too.